natalieagus/50005/docs/OS/06-ipc.md

 This chapter explores the vital role of Interprocess Communication (IPC) in allowing processes to coordinate and manage shared resources efficiently.
 It details **two** primary IPC mechanisms: Shared Memory and Message Passing.
 Shared Memory allows processes to access and manipulate the same memory segments, facilitating quick and efficient data exchange.
 Message Passing, including techniques like **sockets** and message queues, enables processes to communicate without direct memory sharing, ensuring data **encapsulation** and process **safety**.

+Key learning points include:
+- **Shared Memory and Message Passing**: Outlines the two main IPC mechanisms, explaining how shared memory allows direct access to a common memory space, whereas message passing involves sending messages through a system-managed channel.
+- **Synchronization and Race Conditions**: Discusses the need for synchronization to avoid race conditions, particularly when using shared memory.
+- **Practical Applications**: Provides examples of IPC in real-world applications, such as how browsers like Google Chrome use separate processes for different tabs to enhance stability and security.

 # Appendix
 ## Application: Chrome Browser Multi-process Architecture {#application-example-chrome-browser-multi-process-architecture}